vloneoff/android/README.md

 # android
-You can download project in pull.
+You can download project in branch.